famura/SimuRLacra/README.md

 ```
 into your sell's rc-file.
 Executing `pretty_csv progress.csv` in the experiments folder will yield a nicely formatted table.
 I found this neat little trick on [Stefaan Lippens blog](https://www.stefaanlippens.net/pretty-csv.html).
 You might need to install `column` depending on your OS.

+### PDB (The Python Debugger) and Multiprocessing
+Due to the multiprocessing, it is possible that PDB (the Python Debugger) hangs after executing an inspection command.
+You can set the environment variable `ENABLE_SINGLE_WORKER_OPTIMIZATION` to disable the sampling parallelization if the number of workers is set to one. **However, this will destroy the seed-determinism!** Thus only enable it for debugging purposes and not for evaluating an algorithm and similar.

 ## Troubleshooting